gokul3r/AlfiePolicyAI/replit.md

   - "Policy Details" button appears only when user has existing policies
   - Toggleable vehicle list showing all user's policies with key details
   - Each vehicle card is clickable to open edit form
+  - "Whisper" button appears only when user has existing policies
+  - Whisper button features MessageCircle icon with bold text and subtitle "Record user preferences"
   - Uses TanStack Query for real-time policy data fetching
   - Local state management for show/hide vehicle list toggle
 - `OnboardingDialog`: Post-login modal offering "Upload policy documents" or "Enter details manually" options